March Meeting: Invited Symposium Nominations

 Suggestions for Creating a Successful Proposal

 1. Propose a symposium on a timely topic with five excellent talks.
-Generally the Executive Committee favors symposia (preferably with five talks, rather than fewer) over individual invited talks.
-There are very few of the latter.
+Generally the Executive Committee favors symposia (preferably with five talks, rather than fewer) over individual invited talks, which are few in number.

-4. Provide an informative abstract for each talk.
-This will underpin the central theme of the symposium and aid the committee in reaching a decision.
+3. Provide an informative abstract for each talk.
+This will address the central theme of the symposium and aid the committee in reaching a decision.
 Speakers who are invited will be asked to submit their own abstracts later.

-5. Provide references to publications.
-This will aid the committee in determining whether the work is current and whether it has some level of acceptance by the scientific community.
-Electronically posted preprints are useful, though they do not have the same status as refereed publications.
+4. Provide references to publications.
+This will aid the committee in determining whether the work is current and whether it has received acceptance from the scientific community.
+Electronically posted pre-prints are useful, but do not have the same status as refereed publications.

-7. Enter the proposed symposium under a relevant sorting category.
+5. Enter the proposed symposium under a relevant DCMP sorting category.
 This will ensure that the correct subcommittee examines the proposal.
 Multiple submissions of a proposal are counterproductive and ineffective.